-This table summarises the key findings from the statutory audit of Riverside Primary Academy for the year ended 31 August 2021 for those charged with governance.
+This table summarises the key findings from the statutory audit of Kibblesworth Academy for the year ended 31 August 2022 for those charged with governance.

-Audit opinion We do not propose any modifications to our audit opinion which is unqualified.
-We have no matters to report regarding the adoption of the going concern basis or inadequate disclosures relating to material uncertainties.
-Our audit work is substantially complete and there are currently no matters which would require modification of our audit report.
-Key findings on audit risks and other matters We have reported our audit findings on pages 3 - 8 and audit adjustments on page 9.
-The impact on the academy trust's reserves excluding the LGPS adjustment is £7k.
-We are pleased to report that the audit progressed well from our perspective and in accordance with the agreed timetable.
+Audit opinion We do not propose any modifications to our audit opinion which is unqualified We have no matters to report regarding the adoption of the going concern basis or inadequate disclosures relating to material uncertainties Our audit work is substantially complete and there are currently no matters which would require modification of our audit report Key findings on audit risks and other matters We have reported our audit findings on pages 3 - 8 and audit adjustments on page 9.
+The impact on the academy trust's reserves excluding the LGPS adjustment and late management adjustment is £7,362.
 Audit adjustments We are required to communicate all potential adjustments, other than those considered to be clearly trivial, to management and to request that management corrects them.
-Details of the audit adjustments and potential adjustments are included on pages 9 and 10.
-The aggregate impact of unadjusted misstatements on the SOFA, were they to be processed, would result in a combined decrease to the trust's reserves of approximately £800 which is immaterial to the financial statements.
-Details of unadjusted misstatements are included on page 10.
+Details of the potential adjustments are included on 10.
+The aggregate impact of unadjusted misstatements on the SOFA, were they to be processed, would result in a clearly trivial adjustment to the trust's reserves.
 Accounting systems and internal controls We have applied our risk-based methodology to your audit.
 This approach requires us to document, evaluate and assess your business processes and internal controls relating to the financial reporting process.
 Our audit is not designed to test all internal controls or identify all areas of control weakness.
-However, where, as part of our testing, we identify any control weaknesses, we have reported these to you on page 11.
+However, where, as part of our testing, we identify any control weaknesses, we have reported these to you on page 11 and 12.